gaia-platform/GaiaPlatform/README.md

   - aggregated values over all `rules-engine-stats.slices`
 - `calculations.*`
   - weighted average/maximum values over all `rules-engine-stats.slices`

+#### Slices and Individual Fields

+For most examinations of the test data, the top level information is all that is required to complete the examination.
+However, in certain cases, understanding the individual data that was aggregated to provide the top level information is required.
+In those cases, the `slices` and `individual` fields are used.

+The `slices` field is present under the `rules-engine-stats` field, beside the `totals` field and the `calculations` field.
+Generated from the `gaia_stats.log` file, the values are the standard 6 `total` fields, the standard 4 `calculations` fields, and the `thread-load-percent` field.
+These are the source fields for the aggregated values under the `totals` and the `calculations` fields.

+Under the `slices` field, the `totals` field, and the `calculations` field are the sets of `individual` fields.
+Those sets of `individual` fields are used to represent the per-ruleset statistics that are present in the `gaia_stats.log` file.
+Immediately under the `individual` field is the identifier used to identify which rule is being summarized beneath it.
+This field is the line number in the related `*.ruleset` file, with each measurement underneath it.

 #### Group Test JSON Blob